cockpit-project/cockpit/HACKING.md

 # Running Microsoft Edge to test Cockpit

-While running Firefox or Chrome on your Linux or Mac development machine may be easy, some people find it harder to test Edge .
-To use the following method you need access to the ```windows-10``` testing image.
+While running Firefox or Chrome on your Linux or Mac development machine may be easy, some people find it harder to test Edge.
+To use the following method you need access to the ```windows-10``` testin image.
 This image cannot be freely distributed for licensing reasons.

 Make sure you have the ```virt-viewer``` package installed on your Linux machine.
 And then run the following from the Cockpit checkout directory:

     $ bots/vm-run windows-10

 If the image is not yet downloaded, it'll take a while to download and you'll see progress on the command line.
 A screen will pop up and Windows will boot.
 Various command lines will show up once Windows has started.
 Ignore or minimize them, before starting Edge.

 Type the following into Edge's address bar to access Cockpit running on your development machine: